- The Artist

 Anne has extensively studied African animals, North American wildlife and endangered orangutans in Borneo.
 She uses her deep knowledge of wildlife biology, anatomy and reproductive habitats to form the foundation of her artwork.
 Her shared experience and knowledge is central to our learning adventure.

 Through her Arts for Animals non-profit organization, Anne helps teach African children the role wildlife plays in their heritage and future while also teaching them how to draw.
-Last year our travel group helped us open the first Arts for Animals Wildlife Conservation Centre in Zimbabwe.
-On future expeditions, Anne plans to concentrate on cheetahs, lions and elephants while the travel team will assist with photography and documenting observations.
+Each year our travel friends help us at our Arts for Animals Wildlife Conservation Centre in Zimbabwe.
+On our expeditions, Anne concentrates on drawing cheetahs, lions and elephants while the travel team will assist with photography and documenting observations.
 Each day will be another opportunity to share with Anne the heartbeat of Africa.

-Jim is an oceanographer and experienced photographer who has led recreational, scientific and research expeditions around the world since 1981.
-His adventures allow him to follow his childhood passion to protect the planet, especially its marine life.
+Jim is an oceanographer and experienced,professional photographer who has led recreational, scientific and research expeditions around the world since 1981.
+His adventures allowed him to follow his childhood passion to protect the planet, especially its marine life.
 After graduating from Louisiana State University, Jim lived and worked in Western Europe for several years.
-In 1976, he circumnavigated the planet by ship, bus, camel and on foot, returning to the United States two years later to become an award-winning builder and an oil and gas developer in Belize.
+In 1976, he left England to explore the world, circumnavigating the planet by ship, bus, camel,sailboat and on foot.
+He returned from his explorations, two years later to become an award-winning builder and an oil and gas developer in Belize.
 In 1987, he patented the first electronic underwater communication device for divers.

-While in the Bahamas in 1998, Jim was instrumental in running the first shark conservation study using electronic Passive Injectable Transponders (P.I.T. tags) in black tip and Caribbean reef sharks.
-He has published scientific papers on mass coral spawning and lobster tagging in the Western Hemisphere; filmed shark feeding habits; studied white sharks in South Africa; whale sharks off Tanzania; and led numerous conservation and biological study expeditions to Central America, Micronesia, Southern Africa and Egypt.
+While in the Bahamas in 1998, Jim was instrumental in developing the first shark biological study using electronic Passive Injectable Transponders (P.I.T. tags) in black tip and Caribbean reef sharks.
+He has published scientific papers on mass coral spawning and lobster tagging in the Western Hemisphere; filmed shark feeding habits; studied white sharks in South Africa; whale sharks off Tanzania; and led numerous conservation and biological study expeditions to Central America, Micronesia, Southern Africa, and Egypt.

 Jim is also a P.A.D.I.
-Divemaster who in 1991 helped found the American Association of Diving Program Administrators.
-He served as president of the international organization for nine years and today often volunteers with Diveheart, an organization that teaches SCUBA diving to disabled veterans and children and takes them on diving expeditions.
-In 2009, he trained and guided the first blind, mute and deaf diver on a trip to Mexico.
+Divemaster who, in 1991, organized the International Association of Diving Program Administrators.
+He served as president of this organization for eight years and today often volunteers with Diveheart, an organization that teaches SCUBA diving to disabled veterans and children , and then guides them on diving expeditions.
+In 2009, he trained and guided the first blind, mute and deaf diver on a dive trip to Cozumel, Mexico.

 After meeting Anne London in 2010, Jim's focus changed from marine conservation to wildlife conservation programs.
 He shares Anne's passion for Africa, and the couple continues to work with disabled veterans and children, both through Diveheart and New Heights Stables, a therapeutic riding facility near their home.

 Since his first expedition to Northern Africa in 1975, Jim has explored much of the African continent and studied both its wildlife and cultures.
-His first-hand knowledge of the symbiotic relationships between animals and environment add another dimension to our journey and help visitors understand the full story behind the wildlife drama unfolding before our eyes.
+His first-hand knowledge of the symbiotic relationships between animals, water, and environment add another dimension to our journey and help visitors understand the full story behind the wildlife dramas unfolding before our eyes.

-For the 15-day journey, starting in Cape Town and ending in Johannesburg, trip costs cover: all meals (excluding dinners in Cape Town); all luxury accommodations; private chartered expedition flights and transfers to Botswana and Zimbabwe; guides; activities; hotel amenities; conservation program donations; government permits; park fees; and taxes.
-Once we arrive in South Africa, we'll handle all major costs and use our well-established connections to secure the lowest possible cost for a safari of this scope, quality and duration.
+For the 15-day journey, starting in Cape Town and ending in Johannesburg, trip costs cover: all meals (excluding some dinners in Cape Town and Vic Falls); all luxury accommodations; private chartered expedition flights and transfers from South Africa to Botswana and Zimbabwe; guides; activities; hotel amenities; conservation program donations; government permits; park fees; and taxes.
+Once we arrive in South Africa, we'll handle all major costs and use our well-established connections to secure the lowest possible cost for a safari of this scope, quality, and duration.
 Guides Anne London and Jim Hart pay most of their own costs to make the safari as affordable as possible for participants.

 Note: Trip costs do not include international flights from the United States, airport and visa fees, special alcoholic drinks, tips, or trip insurance -- which is now mandatory with most African outfitters.
-As certified Travelex Insurance agents, we obtain your travel insurance with our group to get you the best wholesale group rate.
+We will help you obtain your visas and travel insurance.

 If you are interested in joining our friends on this adventure of a lifetime, have any questions about African safaris, would like to discuss our itinerary or send in a deposit to reserve a position, please feel free to contact Anne or Jim at firstname.lastname@example.org.